 You want to use room temperature butter so it’s easy to beat but not too soft, but if yours was in the fridge, microwave for about 20 seconds and you should be good to go.

 Add the butter to a large mixing bowl and beat with an electric mixer until fluffy.
-Beat in the milk and vanilla until well combined.
+Then, beat in the cocoa powder and powdered sugar until thick and creamy.
+Finally, beat in the milk and vanilla.

 I used these large piping tips to get the ruffled look, but you can also take a blob of buttercream on a knife and swirl it around and it’ll taste just the same.